Jevíčko

 Jevíčko (/cs/; Gewitsch) is a town in Svitavy District in the Pardubice Region of the Czech Republic.
 It has about 2,800 inhabitants.
+The town proper is located on the stream Malonínský potok in the Boskovice Furrow.

+Jevíčko was founded in the first half of the 13th century and became a town in 1258.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Jevíčko consists of two municipal parts (in brackets population according to the 2021 census):